yuchuang1979/yuchuang1979.github.io/index.md

 <img align="right" src="/assets/img/icon.png" style="width: 10vw; min-width: 33px;" />

-#### An InterAutomated Passage Generation
+#### Sphinx: An Automated English Passage and Item Generation System

-**My name is Yuchi Huang**.
-I work for [ACT](http://www.act.org), where I lead the team of automated content generation and spearhead R&D on the use of machine learning in various educational applications.
-My technical background is in natural language processing (NLP), computer vision and machine learning.
-My current areas of interest include automatic generation of multimodal educational resources, multimodal analytics for measurement of complex skills and competencies, and deep learning based knowledge tracing.
+Sphinx is a human-AI hybrid system for scalable production of reading comprehension passages in English from writers’ samples/prompts to be used in in a variety of learning and assessment.
+To the best of our knowledge, Sphinx is the first natural language generation system designed to create reading passages and items in a computationally efficient manner and can be used in a plethora of learning and assessment contexts.